lothan/lothan.github.io/content/ctfs/2021-advent-otw/12-christmas-true/index.md

 ![cooked stew](images/soup-done.jpeg)

-For the pancakes, I made traditional American breakfast pancakes, loaded up with butter and maple syrup, when staying at my parents house.
+For the pancakes, I made traditional American breakfast pancakes, loaded up with butter and maple syrup.
 Looks like I wasn't the only one who wanted a bite!

 ![a cat trying to eat some pancakes.
 Classic radare2 developer behavior](images/pancakes.jpeg)

-Oh you know this guy uses radare2!
+This guy looks like a radare2 dev!